thegooddocsproject/request-for-comment/template-contribuing-guide.md

 For more detailed information about each deliverable, see (Template Deliverables)[template-deliverables.md].

-## Overview of template writing phases
+## Overview of the template writing phases
 Contributing a template project to our repository has five phases, as summarized in this table:

 <table>